palcu/vms/README.md

 # Volunteer Management System

 ## Description
 My first PHP project for a local NGO.
 Volunteers and activities are stored in a database, and for each activity the volunteer completes, he gets a number of points.
-At the end of the year, the top volunteers receive a prize, and all the other people can see transparently.
+At the end of the year, the top volunteers receive a prize, and all the other people can see transparently their hard work.

 ## Instalation
 Create a new databse from `schema.sql`.
 Then create `constants.php` file.
 The realm is only for [HTTP Authentification](http://en.wikipedia.org/wiki/Basic_access_authentication).